Parapet Wall: Construction, Types & Roof Design Guide

 Frequently Asked Questions (FAQs)

-What is a parapet wall?
+What is the purpose of a parapet wall?

 Is a parapet wall part of a roof?